-Duke Kunshan is different in three ways.
-First, we offer an innovative liberal arts curriculum that is at the cutting edge of knowledge and practice.
-The curriculum was developed after careful consideration of the key strengths and weaknesses of higher education in China and the U.S. The curriculum is derived from the academic excellence associated with Duke University, consistently ranked among the top ten universities in the U.S. according to U.S. News & World Report.
+Duke Kunshan is different in several ways.
+First, we offer an innovative liberal arts curriculum that is at the cutting-edge of knowledge and practice.
+The curriculum was developed after careful consideration of the key strengths and weaknesses of higher education in China and the U.S. The curriculum is derived from the academic excellence associated with Duke University, which is consistently ranked among the top 10 universities in the U.S., according to U.S. News & World Report.

 Second, Duke Kunshan is a research-oriented university.
-We take great pride in the fact that our faculty are known for excellence in teaching and research.
-With special relevance to China, including global health, environment, innovation, and research & development management.
+We take great pride in the fact that our faculty are known for excellence in teaching and research, with special relevance to China, including global health, environment, innovation, and research and development management.

-Third, on our state-of-the-art campus, we offer a total student experience second to none.
-We go the extra mile to ensure that each student has exciting extracurricular "outside the classroom" experiences that complement the innovative learning environment within the classroom.
+Third, our state-of-the-art campus offers a total student experience second to none.
+We go the extra mile to ensure that each student has exciting extracurricular "outside the classroom" experiences that complement the innovative learning environment inside the classroom.

-Duke Kunshan offers students the opportunity to immerse themselves in a highly diverse, internationally-oriented learning environment.
-The advantage of this environment is that our students have ample opportunities to learn from one another as well as to share and exchange ideas based on their unique backgrounds and cultures.
-Duke Kunshan students become not only more deeply grounded in their own history and culture, but also become more globally aware - an important prerequisite for career success in the globalized world of the 21st century.
+Duke Kunshan offers students the opportunity to immerse themselves in a highly diverse, internationally oriented learning environment.
+The advantage of this environment is that our students have ample opportunities to learn from one another and to share and exchange ideas based on their unique backgrounds and cultures.
+Duke Kunshan students become more deeply grounded in their own history and culture as well as more globally aware – an important prerequisite for career success in the globalized world of the 21st century.

-The city of Kunshan lies in the heart of the Yangtze River Delta Region, one of the most developed areas in China.
-Bordering Shanghai, a large international metropolis, to its east and Suzhou, one of the country’s most renowned cultural and historical cities, to its west, Kunshan is an emerging industrial and commercial city with a history dating back more than 2,000 years.
-As an important county-level city in the southeastern part of Jiangsu province, Kunshan occupies an area of 931 square kilometers (359 square miles), one quarter of which is covered by lakes and rivers.
+The city of Kunshan lies in the heart of the Yangtze River Delta region, one of the most developed areas in China.
+Bordering Shanghai, a large international metropolis, to the east and Suzhou, one of the country’s most renowned cultural and historical cities, to the west, Kunshan is an emerging industrial and commercial city with a history dating back more than 2,000 years.
+As an important county-level city in the southeastern part of Jiangsu province, Kunshan occupies an area of 359 square miles (931 square kilometers), one-quarter of which is covered by lakes and rivers.
 Kunshan’s superior natural and urban living environment has attracted people from all over the world to live and work.
-Widely considered a successful model for China’s social and economic development, Kunshan has won many titles, including the top ranking in Forbes China’s list of best county-level cities in Mainland China for six consecutive years, and the 2010 UN-Habitat Scroll of Honor Award.
+Widely considered a successful model for China’s social and economic development, Kunshan has won many titles, including the top ranking in Forbes China’s list of best county-level cities in the Chinese mainland for six consecutive years, and the 2010 UN-Habitat Scroll of Honor Award.
 A number of Fortune 500 companies and other leading enterprises have established operations in Kunshan’s three national-level development zones, two provincial-level development zones, and within its eight townships.
-Kunshan is located approximately 60 kilometers west of Shanghai, within a 90-minute drive of Shanghai’s city center and about 50 minutes from Shanghai Hongqiao International Airport.
-There are more than 100 high-speed bullet trains running between Kunshan and Shanghai every day with each trip lasting less than 20 minutes.
+Kunshan is located about 60 kilometers west of Shanghai, a 90-minute drive from Shanghai’s downtown and about 50 minutes from Shanghai Hongqiao International Airport.
+There are more than 100 high-speed trains running between Kunshan and Shanghai every day, with each trip lasting under 20 minutes.
 A new subway system will be completed in 2021, adding another convenient option for transportation between Kunshan, Shanghai and Suzhou.

-International students will need to apply for temporary Resident Permits within 30 days after entering China; this process takes about one month and costs 800 RMB.
+International students will need to apply for a temporary residence permit within 30 days of entering China.
+This process takes about one month and costs RMB 800.
 This permit will allow international students to travel in and out of China freely without further visa requirements.
 However, some destination countries may require their own visa, and students will need to apply for such visas through the embassies or consulates of the destination country.

 International students will need to apply for the X2 visa to study in China.
-Before entering China, international students must apply for a Chinese visa through the Chinese embassy or consulate located in their home country.
-Duke Kunshan maintains a specific office providing personalized service for international students applying for Chinese temporary resident permits, and also assists domestic Chinese students in transferring their Hukou to Kunshan.
-Detailed information including procedures and materials for applying for a visa and transferring Hukou can be found on the Duke Kunshan website.
+Before entering China, international students must apply for a Chinese visa through the Chinese embassy or consulate in their home country.
+Duke Kunshan has a specific office that can provide personalized services for international students applying for Chinese temporary residence permits and can assist domestic Chinese students in transferring their hukou to Kunshan.
+Detailed information including procedures and materials for applying for a visa and transferring hukou can be found on the Duke Kunshan website.

-Yes,you are very welcome to visit the campus.
-For individual visits, our admissions counselors are available for consultation as well as trained student campus guide volunteers who can provide campus tours upon reservation.
-Please send your visit request to email@example.com at least 48 hours before arrival.
-For group visits, please send the request 7 days in advance.
+Yes, you are very welcome to visit the campus.
+For individual visits, our admissions counselors are available for consultation as well as trained student campus guide volunteers, who can provide campus tours upon reservation.
+Please send your visit request to firstname.lastname@example.org at least 48 hours before arrival.
+For group visits, please send the request seven days in advance.

 We invite you to join us for one of our many live information session online, or for a local information session in one of several cities around the world.
 Times and locations for these sessions will be posted on our website and official social media channels.

-You can also take a virtual campus tour by clicking here.
+You can also take a virtual campus tour.